plone/training/plone_training_config/instructions.rst

     sudo apt-get install libreadline-dev wv poppler-utils
     sudo apt-get install git

-On macOS you at least need to install some dependencies with `Homebrew <https://brew.sh/>`_
+On MacOS you at least need to install some dependencies with `Homebrew <https://brew.sh/>`_

 .. code-block:: console